LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ## Markdown Syntax

 Markdown is an easy to use markup language to format text, that offers multiple ways to achieve the same result.
 Markdown was designed to be easy to learn as well as be easy to read and write.
-When creating IDL v2 lab content, you may use Markdown to format text.
+When creating IDLx lab content, you may use Markdown to format text.
 Markdown allows the author to keep their hands on the keyboard and focus on writing content.
 Markdown supports HTML, and HTML syntax can be used in combination with Markdown.
 You can use the following Markdown syntax  to perform formatting.

 ### Headings